 To oversimplify things, let’s take a UI challenge.
 Let’s say you have decided that the emergency call button on the cab service app will be a big red button inside the app.

 But is that the best placement possible?
 Is red the best color for the button?
 Is the size too big?
 Or too small, perhaps?

 We need to consider, ponder about, and deep dive into the tiniest of details to make the right choice.
 As they say, the devil is in the details.

 Only when such extensive thought has been put into the solution should the actual design begin.

 Let’s say an app developer has really understood the user’s problem statement well and designed the feature.
 The developer is pleased with the outcome and believes it satisfies all the user’s needs.

 But what if there were gaps in his understanding?
 What if he missed a seemingly insignificant comment the user had made, but it turns out it was actually rather important?

 Once you have built the feature, it’s vital that the user confirms that it indeed serves the purpose to his or her satisfaction.
 Else, the deep, priceless knowledge gained from all the information from the users can go to waste.

 Moreover, the user might come up with an entirely new problem with how the feature has been designed.
 It could be a minor tweak in the UI that can fix it, or it can be downright huge…you never know.

-Taking the emergency button for the cab service as an example, what if the user, after testing your feature, realises they had missed something completely.
+Taking the emergency button for the cab service as an example, what if the user, after testing your feature, realizes they had missed something completely?
 It could also be that your interview was not thorough enough.